Denys Bobrov: Career

 Denys Bobrov, started his career with Systema-Boreks Borodianka, Boreks-Borysfen, Polissya Zhytomyr.
 In 2004 he moved to Desna Chernihiv, the main city of Chernihiv in Ukrainian Second League which got second in the season 2004–05.
-In 2005 he moved to Tytan Armiansk until 2010 where he played 77 matches and the he moved to Mykolaiv for two season where he played 14 matches.
+In 2005 he moved to Tytan Armiansk until 2010 where he played 77 matches and then he moved to Mykolaiv for two seasons where he played 14 matches.
 In 2011 he played 8 games with Stal Kamianske and 9 with Myr Hornostayivka.
 In 2012 he moved to Zhemchuzhina Yalta and to Tytan Armiansk.
 In summer 2013 he moved to Myr Hornostayivka for one season where he played 22 matches.
 In 2015 he moved to Inhulets Petrove for two season where with the club he won the Ukrainian Second League in the season 2015–16 and he played 1 match for Inhulets-2 Petrove.